cytoscape/cytoscape.js-blog/_posts/2017-05-09-contributing.md

 ## Why Contribute?

 - Cytoscape.js has a highly permissive [MIT License](https://github.com/cytoscape/cytoscape.js/blob/master/LICENSE), which allows users to modify the software as they see fit.
 Contributing changes back to Cytoscape.js makes the software better for everyone!
-- You'll join a community of several dozen other contributors who have helped to test, fix, and improve the nearly twenty-thousand lines of code that make up the core of Cytoscape.js.
+- You'll join a community of several dozen other contributors who have helped to test, fix, and improve the nearly twenty-thousand lines of code that make up the core of Cytoscape.js and the thousands more that make up Cytoscape.js's [30 (and counting) extensions](http://js.cytoscape.org/#extensions).
 - Contributing means that your changes will be maintained as part of the project, making upgrading to newer versions of Cytoscape.js a lot easier—no more having to re-add your changes and rebuild the code for each release.
   - Releases frequently bring performance improvements; having your changes in Cytoscape.js means that your feature will automatically benefit from these performance enhancements.
 - Having your contributions in the main build of Cytoscape.js means you can take advantage of the various CDNs hosting builds of Cytoscape.js and save on bandwidth.